pramodpatil24/Threat-detection-and-response/README.md

 ---

-### 🔒 Quarantined EC2 Instance – Tag & Isolation
+### 🔒 EC2 Instance
-EC2 instance is tagged with `Quarantine=True` and its security group ingress rules are revoked.
+An Amazon EC2 (Elastic Compute Cloud) instance is a virtual server in the AWS cloud.
+It provides scalable computing capacity, allowing you to run applications just like you would on a physical machine—but with the flexibility and power of the cloud.
+You have full control over your instance from launch to termination, including OS selection, configuration, and software installation.
 ![EC2 Quarantine](images/ec2_quarantine.png)

 ---

-### 🧩 Security Grup
+### 🧩 Security Group
 A security group in Amazon VPC acts as a virtual firewall that controls inbound and outbound traffic to and from AWS resources like EC2 instances.
 ![Security Group](images/Securitygroup.png)